You can’t sell books. You can only bring your books to the attention of book buyers.

 How can I get potential book buyers to notice my book?

 Who are the best book retailers for my book?

 Is my book price too high or too low?

-If you are having trouble answering these questions, here are a few tips to help you improve your book sales potential.
+Are you having trouble answering these questions?
+Here are a few tips to help you improve your book sales potential.

-Does your book get an A pass on the three fundamentals?
+Does your book get an A grade pass on these three fundamentals?

 These three elements are key to selling books online.

 Your book cover

 You know you need a great book cover and probably have one.
 But have you considered that the colour or font might be a problem?